 Course of Study

 Students will receive training in all aspects of asset management, including investment theory, factor investing, and risk management, with a core focus on forward-looking quantitative methods and new technologies emerging in the fast-developing field.
 The program is a full-time, one-year course of study leading to a Master of Management Studies degree.
 The course schedule will include offerings in the evenings and on Fridays to make the program accessible to working professionals.
 However, working professionals should plan to be on campus every Friday during the academic calendar.
 Students will gain practical experience in one of three ways: working during the program, a 5-week internship, or an alternative experience pre-approved by the program chair.

 Proposed Course Schedule **

-Students will take 18 courses over the course of the year, including required fundamental subjects and elective choices.
+Students will take a variety of required fundamental subjects and elective courses.
 They will also participate in the Colloquium in Asset Management, which will bring leading finance executives, investors, and asset management practitioners to campus for frank discussions about the industry.